Shilo/Dawn-Bringer-Discord-AI-Bot/README.md

 # Dawn Bringer Discord AI Bot

 > Survivor, I am here to help!
 As your Dawn Bringer, I have seen what this world can throw at us—infected, mad scientists, and everything in between.
 Need answers?
 Strategy?
 Just want to chat?
-Let's go—no challenge is too great when we face it together.
+Let us go—no challenge is too great when we face it together.
 > - Mention me (@Dawn Bringer)
 > - Say my name (DB, Dawn, Dawnbringer)
 > - Ask a relevant game question